-This section describes placement of tamper-evident labels on the module.
-Labels must be placed on the device(s) and maintained by the Crypto Officer in order to operate in the FIPS approved mode of operation.
+This section describes the cryptographic boundary of the module and the placement of the tamper-evident labels on the module.
+Labels must be placed on the device(s) and maintained by the Cypto-Officer in order to operate in the FIPS approved mode of operation.